uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

 The authors highlight that GPT-4 and its successors have the potential to revolutionize various sectors, including healthcare, education, engineering, and the arts and sciences.
-Applications and use cases will be introduced quickly and will be promoted by their creators.
+Applications and use cases will be introduced at a rapid rate in the coming years and will be promoted by their creators.
 While well-matched applications promise to be valuable to people and society, other applications and use cases will be premature or poorly thought out, leading to poor designs, unexplored scenarios, poor considerations of reliability and failure modes, and inadequate consideration of influences and implications of how the applications may be used.
-Thus, it is important to consider both the potential benefits and the costs associated with this emerging technology, and to work proactively and reactively to mitigate the downsides.

 <br>